 The women are very proud of their work.
 In the local villages, shea butter is stored in large calabashes and used for cooking, skincare, antiseptic, and other medicinal purposes.

 My sister and I were very grateful to the women who took the time to show us how shea butter was made using their traditional know-how.
-To show our appreciation, Planet Botanicals donated $500 of funds to the women's group in 2004 for start up capital for shea production and to build a health clinic and a preschool for their community.
+To show our appreciation, Planet Botanicals donated $500 of funds to the women's group for start up capital for shea production and to build a health clinic and a preschool for their community.

 Today, Planet Botanicals works directly with local farms and producers throughout Africa and Maine to source our oils like marula and our essential oils.
 In our home state of Maine, we work directly with a sustainable seaweed harvester who harvested seaweed from the pristine waters of Maine.